a mechanic holding brake pads for replacement

 Type of brake pads

-Most consumer vehicles use either only disc brakes on all four wheels or a combination of both disc brakes in the front and drum brakes in the rear.
-Disc and drum brake prices are usually the same.
-But since cars typically have disc brakes on the front, these have to be replaced more often.
+Most consumer vehicles use either disc brakes on all four wheels or a combination of disc brakes in the front and drum brakes in the rear.
+But since the front brakes handle most of the stopping power, they typically wear out faster and need more frequent replacement.

 Vehicle make, model, and size